 It's not easy, but there are some steps to consider before making the announcement to your spouse.
 Obviously, you are seeking to make the discussion as constructive as possible.

 If you are considering divorce – or have already made the difficult determination – consult with an experienced Los Angeles divorce and family law attorney at our law firm.
+There are some important steps to take before asking your spouse for a divorce.

 Asking Your Spouse for a Divorce